simpleinjector/Documentation/source/lifetimes.rst

 	**Note**: Be careful to not register any services for disposal that will outlive the scope itself (such as services registered as singleton), since a service cannot be used once it has been disposed.

-.. _PerRequest:
+.. __PerRequest:
-.. _PerGraph:
+.. __PerGraph:
-.. _Request:
+.. __Request:
-.. _Graph:
+.. __Graph:

 Per Graph
 =========

+.. container:: Note

-**For each explicit call to *Container.GetInstance<T>* a new instance of the service type will be created, but the instance will be reused within the object graph that gets constructed.**
+    For each explicit call to *Container.GetInstance<T>* a new instance of the service type will be created, but the instance will be reused within the object graph that gets constructed.

 Compared to *Transient*, there will be just a single instance per explicit call to the container, while *Transient* services can have multiple new instances per explicit call to the container.
 This lifestyle can be simulated by using one of the `Scoped <Scoped>` lifestyles.

-.. _PerThread:
+.. __PerThread:
-.. _Thread:
+.. __Thread:

 Per Thread
 ==========

+.. container:: Note

-**There will be one instance of the registered service type per thread.**
+    There will be one instance of the registered service type per thread.

 This lifestyle is deliberately left out of *Simple Injector* because `it is considered to be harmful <https://stackoverflow.com/a/14592419/264697>`_.
 Instead of using Per Thread lifestyle, you will usually be better of using one of the `Scoped lifestyles <Scoped>`.

-.. _PerHttpSession:
+.. __PerHttpSession:

 Per HTTP Session
 ================

+.. container:: Note

-**There will be one instance of the registered session per (user) session in a ASP.NET web application.**
+    There will be one instance of the registered session per (user) session in a ASP.NET web application.

 This lifestyle is deliberately left out of *Simple Injector* because `it is be used with care <https://stackoverflow.com/questions/17702546>`_.
 Instead of using Per HTTP Session lifestyle, you will usually be better of by writing a stateless service that can be registered as singleton and let it communicate with the ASP.NET Session cache to handle cached user-specific data.

-.. _Hybrid:
+.. __Hybrid:

 Hybrid
 ======

+.. container:: Note

-**A hybrid lifestyle is a mix between two or more lifestyles where the the developer defines the context for which the wrapped lifestyles hold.**
+    A hybrid lifestyle is a mix between two or more lifestyles where the the developer defines the context for which the wrapped lifestyles hold.

 *Simple Injector* has no built-in hybrid lifestyles, but has a simple mechanism for defining them: